JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Sort replies by likes and number of comments if likes are the same and number of comments is the same and then by newest #DONE
 ###### The relations for the replies are not being fetched as they are not included in post.replies #DONE
 - Show more under replies that have replies #DONE
+- Once again it looks like i will either have to fetch the replies to get the relations from the start or fetch them after clicking on show more #DONE
-- Show number of replies below each reply and fetch them upon clicking on the show Replies banner without loading a new page
+- Show number of replies below each reply and fetch them upon clicking on the show Replies banner without loading a new page #DONE
+- I need to center them somehow, perhaps a brand new parent div
 - Lines between the profile pictures and no borders for replies
 - Replies should also appear on the main feed, with the original post nested inside the reply
 - If the reply is shown without the parent there should be a banner like for retweets